shuklasp10/concepts/React.md

 ### walkthrough

 - `useMemo(function,dependency)`
-- function returns value that is cached and during re-renders that value is used without calling function again until dependecy is changed.
+- function returns value that is cached and during re-renders that value is used without calling function again until dependency is changed.

 ```jsx
 //App.jsx